 OverviewAccording to the International Association for the Study of Pain, pain is “An unpleasant sensory and emotional experience associated with... actual or potential tissue damage."
 Pain is a warning signal and an effort for the body to protect itself.
 Chronic pain is any time pain signaling persists for a long period of time, does not respond to conventional treatment or greatly interferes with one’s daily life activities.

 For some children, chronic pain can be so disabling that it can prevent them from attending school regularly, participating in music, sports or other organized activities, completing household chores and making and keeping healthy friendships.
 Chronic pain can greatly affect the child’s development and sense of identity.

 When a child suffers, the whole family suffers.
-Not only are you consumed with finding a way to help your child, you may be experiencing added stress due to lost work time and other disruptions to daily living.
+Not only are you consumed with finding a way to help your child, but you may be experiencing added stress due to lost work time and other disruptions to your daily life.

-The Pediatric Pain Rehabilitation Program at Cleveland Clinic Children’s offers hope to children and families coping with Pain Associated Disability Syndrome (PADS), even after standard therapies, surgeries and medications have been exhausted.
-The program is designed to help both children and families reclaim their lives.
+Cleveland Clinic Children's Pediatric Pain Rehabilitation Program offers hope to children and families coping with chronic pain and related functional disability, even after standard therapies, surgeries and medications have proven unsuccessful.
+Our program offers a path to help children and families reclaim their lives from chronic pain.